MymeType/mymetype.gay/README.md

 # mymetype.gay

-Source code for the new and improved personal website, now on Nekoweb
+Source code for the new and improved personal website, now on Nekoweb. **Work in progress!**

 ## Licensing